Improve Commercial Fryer Efficiency with These Tricks

 - Do not overfill the frypot with fryer oil.
 Doing so will reduce the efficiency of your commercial fryer, can cause serious burns and even fires if there is overflow, and can lead to degradation of the quality of your oil.

 - Before first use, scrub the frypot out with a commercial fryer cleaner or soapy water to remove any residue from manufacturing or shipping.
 Fully rinse the frypot, then boil it clean by filling it with water and using the fryer element to bring it to a rolling boil for about 15 minutes, then turn the element off.
 When the water cools, completely drain the frypot and wipe it dry.
 After that, there are two schools of thought.
 The folks at Pitco recommend allowing the frypot to air dry for several hours or, preferably, overnight before adding fryer oil.
 Others will advise you to dry the pot thoroughly and then fill the pot immediately with oil to avoid the potential for rust development.
-Best guidance is to follow the instructions in the manual for your fryer.
+The best guidance can be found in the manual for your fryer.

 - Position your commercial deep fryers away from any water source.
 Water splashing into hot fryer oil can splatter the boiling liquid onto those nearby.